MissingMaps/partners/app/_partner/salesforce.md

 tm-projects:
 - id: 10145
   desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."
-- id: 10731
-  desc: "This remote mapping of buildings will support the implementation of planned activities and largely the generation of data for humanitarian activities in the identified provinces."

 ---